dans98/gLapse/README.md

     ```

 # Post-processing
-Far more video editing/creation tools exist than I could ever possibbly hope to cover here.
-With that beeing said, if you don't already have a video eddting tool you prefer, I'd recommend using [FFmpeg](https://ffmpeg.org/download.html) it's a free yet vary powerfull tool that will run on  Windows, Mac, and Linux.
-Even though I use a more expensive NLE for regualr video edditing, FFmeg is perfect for tasks such as stitching a bunch of stills together into a video.
+Far more video editing/creation tools exist than I could ever possibly hope to cover here.
+With that being said, if you don't already have a video editing tool you prefer, I'd recommend using [FFmpeg](https://ffmpeg.org/download.html) it's a free yet vary powerful tool that will run on  Windows, Mac, and Linux.
+Even though I use a more expensive NLE for regular video editing I still use FFmpeg regularly.
+FFmpeg is perfect for tasks such as stitching a bunch of stills together into a video.

 The simplest  way to render a video from a sequence of *gLapse* stills is as follows.
- - Download a sequence directory to your desktop, and then copy the ffmpeg execuatble into it.
+ - Download a sequence directory to your desktop, and then copy the ffmpeg executable into it.
  - Open a terminal window inside the sequence directory and run one of the following commands.
  -  An h.264 encoded video
  ```